 In 2013, the rescue squad was contacted by the Middlesex County Urban Search & Rescue (USAR) team to provide medical support functions during both training and emergency deployments.
-After two years of this servce, the Milltown Rescue Squad was officially recongized as the sole provider of Emergency Medical Services to the Middlesex County USAR team, and with it begins an exciting new chapter in the rescue squad's history.
+After two years of this servce, the Milltown Rescue Squad was officially recongized as the sole provider of Emergency Medical Services to the Middlesex County USAR team.

 The last 80 years has been a very exciting experience for the squad.
 We have seen many members and vehicles, and have learned so much over from ourselves and others.
 While there has been all this change, one thing has remained the same, we have been 100% volunteer, 24 hours a day, 7 days a week.
 This is a very big accomplishment since even though we are not paid, our professionalism is no different that out career counterparts that many towns now hire due to lack of volunteer EMTs.
 We hope that the citizens of Milltown continue to support us in the coming years as we have been there to support them for the last 80 and are as proud of us as we are as we celebrate our 75th anniversary.
 Thank you for taking the time to read our history and browse our website.
 We hope you know that in your time of need, the Milltown Rescue Squad will be there as we have since October 22, 1937.